Rate Limiting

 Temporary Overrides

-Use the override_ttl parameter to create overrides that automatically expire:
+Use the override_ttl parameter to create overrides that automatically expire.
+This works for both project and org overrides:

 await set_rate_limit_override(